vuongvtrinh/vuongvtrinh.github.io/code/content/project/sail-yacht/index.md

 date = "2014-01-01"

 # Project title.
-title = "Analysis and Simulation, Optimization and Control of Sail Yachts"
+title = "Meta"

 # Project summary to display on homepage.
-summary = ""
+summary = "Simulation, optimization and control of sail yachts."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""